 - Adult daycare center

 In addition, long term care insurance policies may also provide additional benefits, such as respite care, so that a primary care provider can take a break, as well as funds for modifying the insured’s home, such as installing grab bars and/or wheelchair ramps.

 How Does LTC Insurance Work?

-In return for the payment of a premium, long term care insurance will pay out a stated benefit to an insured who qualifies for benefits.
+In return for the payment of a premium, LTC insurance will pay out a stated benefit to an insured who qualifies for benefits.
 In most cases, there are two ways that an individual will qualify.
 These include:

 - Being assessed by a medical professional as having a cognitive impairment, or

 - The inability to perform at least two of six “activities of daily living,” or ADLs.
 (These ADLs include bathing, dressing, continence, toileting, feeding, and transferring).

 Benefit Option Explanation